 Clamped while the epoxy cures.
 I had to do one side at a time because of my current limited supply of clamps

 A bit of abstract art?
 No, it's an odd but successful clamping job on the transom trim.
 Each piece is composed of three sections.

 After some final shaping, here's how they look in place.

 A really nice, rugged shop apron was this year's Father's Day gift from my wife.
 It's already covered with sawdust but I know right where my pencil is!
 It's great having things at hand in a pocket rather than where they used to be - on the other side of the boat.

 In addition to big projects there are small details too.
 I spent a few hours working on some of the trim, joinery and seat supports.

 These little pieces are part of the transom.

 Here are some of the stations with the trim clamped in place awaiting a batch of epoxy to be mixed.

 I've reached the point where the stations have to be erected and everything has to be aligned and plumb.

 To get started, I used the trim to create interlocking structures at the bow and stern.
 Alignment was easier at this stage where I could still conveniently draw accurate horizontal and vertical guidelines.
-These 2 photos show the transom and stern web, first apart then assembled, like a puzzle piece.
+These 2 photos show the transom and stern web, first apart then assembled, like puzzle pieces.

 Here you can see how the bow stem and station 1 connect.